 - Successful Final Evaluation of Student Teaching by Clinical Educator Mentor and Hanover College Clinical Supervisor

-- Suicide Prevention Training Certification by SPTS University
+- Suicide Prevention Training Certification via The Jason Project

 Teacher Candidates in Elementary Education may complete a dual-certification program in Special Education (Mild Interventions) which includes five additional courses offered in evenings and online in summer.
 The student teaching assignment will be split between and regular classroom and a special education classroom.
-There is an additional CORE exam required for the licensing addition.
+There is an additional licensure exam required for the license in Mild Interventions.

-Hanover College requires the declaration of a major by February of the sophomore year, and students may not declare an Elementary Education major until they have formal Program admission (Decision Point 1).
-A minor is required for all EE majors with the exception of those completing Mild Interventions Dual Program, and must complete a Competency exam, which is required of all majors at Hanover College. ,
+Hanover College requires the declaration of a major by February of the sophomore year, and students may not declare an Education major until they have attained formal Program admission (Decision Point 1).
+A content area minor is required for all Elementary Education majors with the exception of those completing the Mild Interventions Dual Certification Program. ,